 The two most effective ways to search for a nanny are through a nanny agency or online.

 A nanny agency is the best avenue for anyone looking for a professional.
 Although every agency’s process is different, their goal is to take away the stress of finding a qualified nanny.
-They will often have you fill out a questionnaire to get a better idea of what you are looking for, and then contact you with potential candidates.
-Some charge a one-time finder’s fee and others request monthly payments.
-To find an agency, do a quick online search, taking into consideration the professionalism of the site and client reviews.
-A phone call to their office can also be a great indication as to whether you would want to work with them.
+They will often have you fill out a questionnaire to get a better idea of what you are looking for, do an interview, and then contact you with potential candidates.
+Some charge a one-time finder’s fee while others request monthly payments.
+To find an agency, do a quick online search.
+There are local and nationwide agencies, as well as international agencies.
+Once you decide on the type of agency that you think will work best for your needs and personality, give then a call.
+A phone call to their office can give you a good indication as to whether you would want to work with them.
 If you choose to go with an agency, the entire hiring process is much less intimidating.

 Step 4: Interview Prospective Nannies